-Speeding along the dirt tyre tracks past camels and goats, the bus randomly stops in the middle of the desert to let a family off where there is no sign of life.
+Speeding along the dirt tire tracks past camels and goats, the bus randomly stops in the middle of the desert to let a family off where there is no sign of life.
 The bus lurches up and down as if it were a roller coaster ride, yet there are no screams of excitement among the stone-faced passengers.
-Instead, the over-capacity bus has all eyes on me; a stranger in their land.
+Instead, the over-capacity bus has all eyes on me; a stranger in the land of Mongolia nomads.

 We pull up at the first family’s ger and children come running out in excitement, which quickly morphs into shyness upon seeing foreigners.
 Goats roam in the distance searching for what little green blades of grass they can find.
 I scan our surroundings and wonder how anyone could live in this barren place with no trees or greenery, where the sky seems to swallow you.